So you want to eat like a local when in Lanzarote? Both the times and what is eaten tends to be quite different to the pattern in northern Europe.

 Following a large lunch, supper in the evening is usually a much smaller affair, consisting of cold meats and cheeses, or perhaps a tapa or pintxo with some wine on the way home.

-Wine is always always served with lunch, although beer is an alternative, and fizzy and still water is usually put on the table as well.
-Evening meals when you eat like a local tend to be accompanied by more wine, and may be finished with a Gin & Tonic.
+Wine is almost always served with lunch, although beer is an alternative, and fizzy and still water is usually put on the table as well.
+Evening meals when you eat like a local tend to be accompanied by more wine, and may be finished with a Gin & Tonic, rather than started with one.
 Sangria?
 Almost never.

 Here are some of our Lanzarote Recipes: